salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff Sells 20,000 Shares

 - On Monday, July 19th, Marc Benioff sold 20,000 shares of salesforce.com stock.
 The shares were sold at an average price of $236.17, for a total value of $4,723,400.00.

-Several institutional investors and hedge funds have recently made changes to their positions in the stock.
-MBM Wealth Consultants LLC purchased a new stake in salesforce.com in the first quarter worth approximately $25,000.
-Northwest Investment Counselors LLC purchased a new stake in salesforce.com in the first quarter worth approximately $29,000.
-Wealthcare Capital Management LLC purchased a new stake in salesforce.com in the first quarter worth approximately $31,000.
-Atlas Private Wealth Advisors boosted its holdings in salesforce.com by 115.3% in the second quarter.
-Atlas Private Wealth Advisors now owns 127 shares of the CRM provider’s stock worth $31,000 after purchasing an additional 68 shares during the last quarter.
-Finally, Sage Financial Management Group Inc. purchased a new stake in salesforce.com in the first quarter worth approximately $32,000.
-69.98% of the stock is owned by institutional investors.
+Hedge funds have recently bought and sold shares of the company.
+Trust Co of Kansas raised its stake in salesforce.com by 7.9% during the 2nd quarter.
+Trust Co of Kansas now owns 22,331 shares of the CRM provider’s stock worth $5,455,000 after buying an additional 1,631 shares during the period.
+Dark Forest Capital Management LP acquired a new stake in salesforce.com during the 2nd quarter worth $138,000.
+Corient Capital Partners LLC raised its stake in salesforce.com by 9.7% during the 2nd quarter.
+Corient Capital Partners LLC now owns 19,718 shares of the CRM provider’s stock worth $4,816,000 after buying an additional 1,745 shares during the period.
+Haverford Trust Co. acquired a new stake in salesforce.com during the 2nd quarter worth $817,000.
+Finally, Security National Bank of Sioux City Iowa IA acquired a new stake in salesforce.com during the 2nd quarter worth $298,000.
+69.98% of the stock is currently owned by institutional investors.

-Several analysts have issued reports on the company.
-Royal Bank of Canada restated a “buy” rating and issued a $290.00 price objective on shares of salesforce.com in a research note on Thursday, June 3rd.
+A number of research analysts have commented on the company.
 TheStreet upgraded salesforce.com from a “c+” rating to a “b-” rating in a research note on Monday, April 26th.
-Zacks Investment Research upgraded salesforce.com from a “hold” rating to a “strong-buy” rating and set a $285.00 target price on the stock in a research note on Tuesday, July 27th.
-Redburn Partners initiated coverage on salesforce.com in a research note on Monday, June 28th.
-They set a “buy” rating and a $320.00 target price on the stock.
-They noted that the move was a valuation call.
-Finally, Credit Suisse Group set a $260.00 target price on salesforce.com and gave the company a “buy” rating in a report on Friday, May 28th.
-Seven investment analysts have rated the stock with a hold rating, twenty-eight have assigned a buy rating and two have assigned a strong buy rating to the stock.
-The stock currently has an average rating of “Buy” and an average target price of $278.83.
+Mizuho boosted their target price on salesforce.com from $270.00 to $290.00 and gave the company a “buy” rating in a research note on Friday, May 28th.
+Canaccord Genuity restated a “buy” rating on shares of salesforce.com in a research note on Friday, May 28th.
+Zacks Investment Research upgraded salesforce.com from a “hold” rating to a “strong-buy” rating and set a $285.00 price target for the company in a research note on Tuesday, July 27th.
+Finally, Loop Capital upped their price target on salesforce.com from $225.00 to $235.00 and gave the stock a “hold” rating in a research note on Friday, May 28th.
+Seven equities research analysts have rated the stock with a hold rating, twenty-eight have given a buy rating and two have given a strong buy rating to the stock. salesforce.com presently has a consensus rating of “Buy” and a consensus target price of $278.83.

 About salesforce.com